web-infra-dev/rsbuild/packages/document/docs/en/shared/onAfterCreateCompiler.md

 `onAfterCreateCompiler` is a callback function that is triggered after the compiler instance has been created, but before the build process.
-This hook is called when you run `builder.startDevServer`, `builder.build`, or `builder.createCompiler`.
+This hook is called when you run `rsbuild.startDevServer`, `rsbuild.build`, or `rsbuild.createCompiler`.

 You can access the Compiler instance object through the `compiler` parameter: